 On April 8, 2016, the Company entered into a full service consulting agreement with Chord to provide advisory accounting services to the Company.
 Under the terms of the agreement, the Company paid Chord up to \$5,000 per month to perform back office accounting functions, accounting analysis and financial reporting prior to the Company's filing of its Registration Statement on Form 10 on July 27, 2016, and \$7,500 per month following that date.
 Either party upon 30-days written notice can terminate the agreement.
 In addition to these services, Mr. Horin, a Managing Partner of Chord, serves as the Company's Interim Chief Financial Officer.
 Chord also provides advisory accounting services to Fortress under a separate agreement.
-For the years ended December 31, 2017 and December 31, 2016 and for the period from March 13, 2015 (inception) to December 31, 2015, the Company recognized approximately \$[], \$48,000 and nil, respectively, in general and administrative expenses on the Statements of Operations, related to this agreement.
+For the years ended December 31, 2017 and December 31, 2016, the Company recognized approximately \$92,000 and \$48,000, respectively, in general and administrative expenses on the Statements of Operations, related to this agreement.
+Effective December 15, 2017, Mr. Horin stepped down as the Company's Interim Chief Financial Officer.